 ‘I feel that my relationship to hunger is changing.
 If I get a hunger pang, I no longer feel compelled to eat something straight away.
 I’m also clearer on what’s hunger and what’s emotional eating.
 When I have slipped up, old favourites no longer hit the spot.
 The empty calories of a packet of crisps or sugar hit of a chocolate Hob Nob aren’t as satisfying anymore as a nutrient-dense snack.’

-Q&A with the creator of the Fast 800 diet plan
+Q&A with the creator of The Fast 800 diet programme

-We asked the intermittent-fasting guru, Dr Moseley, for the skinny on his Fast 800 programme…
+We asked the intermittent-fasting guru, Dr Mosley, for the skinny on The Fast 800 programme…